Kripsii/alx-low_level_programming/0x08-recursion/README.md

-returns the value of x raised to power of y
+returns square root of a number